raptisj/region-links/README.md

 **The Power of Auto-Run:**
 With auto-run enabled, clicking a template in the popup instantly extracts and copies links without showing the results panel.
 This transforms a 30-second manual task (open extension → start selection → drag rectangle → review → copy) into a **2-second workflow** (open popup → click template → done)!

+### Multi-Page Extraction (NEW!)

+Extract links across multiple pages automatically!
+Perfect for paginated content like search results, product listings, or article archives.

+#### Features:

+- **Full-List Extraction**: Extract from entire container instead of just visible area
+  - Automatically detects the list/table container
+  - Extracts all links in the container, not just what fits in your rectangle
+  - Perfect for long scrollable lists or tables

+- **Multi-Page Navigation**: Automatically navigate through paginated content
+  - Set max pages to extract (2-20 pages)
+  - Automatically clicks "Next" button and continues extraction
+  - Shows real-time progress: "Extracting page 3 of 5...
+Collected 142 links so far"
+  - Cancel anytime during extraction

+- **Smart Pagination Detection**: Finds "Next" buttons automatically
+  - Auto-detects common pagination patterns (Next button, arrows, pagination links)
+  - Or manually mark the pagination button using visual picker
+  - Supports "Next", "Show More", and various pagination styles

+#### How to Use:

+1. **Extract links once** using region selection (as usual)
+2. **Click "Save as Template"** in the results panel
+3. **Enable "Use full list"** to extract entire container (optional but recommended)
+   - Extension auto-detects the list/table container
+   - Extracts all links in that container on each page
+4. **Enable "Enable multi-page extraction"**
+5. **Set max pages** (default: 5, max: 20)
+6. **Mark Next Page Button** (optional):
+   - Click "Mark Button" to enter element picker mode
+   - Hover over the "Next" button (it will highlight)
+   - Click to select it
+   - Or leave empty to use auto-detection
+7. **Save the template**

+#### Running Multi-Page Templates:

+- Click the template from the popup (like regular templates)
+- **Progress overlay appears** showing:
+  - Current page number (e.g., "Extracting page 2 of 5")
+  - Total links collected so far
+  - Progress bar
+  - Cancel button
+- Extension automatically:
+  - Extracts links from current page
+  - Clicks "Next" button
+  - Waits for new page to load
+  - Continues until max pages reached or no more "Next" button
+- **Results are deduplicated** across all pages
+- Final results shown in results panel (or copied if auto-run)

+#### Perfect For:

+- **Search Results**: Google, LinkedIn, job boards (multi-page search results)
+- **E-commerce**: Product listings across multiple pages
+- **Directories**: Company directories, member lists with pagination
+- **Forums**: Thread lists, post archives
+- **News Sites**: Article listings, blog archives

+#### Example Workflow:

+1. Visit LinkedIn search results page
+2. Select the results area with rectangle
+3. Save as template with:
+   - ✓ Use full list (extracts all results in container)
+   - ✓ Enable multi-page extraction
+   - Max pages: 10
+   - Mark the "Next" button
+4. Future visits: Click template → Extension extracts all 10 pages automatically → Shows combined results!

+#### Tips:

+- **Start small**: Test with 2-3 pages first before increasing to max pages
+- **Use full list**: Highly recommended for multi-page extraction to avoid position issues
+- **Mark pagination button**: More reliable than auto-detection for complex sites
+- **Watch for rate limiting**: Some sites may block rapid page navigation
+- **Cancel anytime**: Click the Cancel button in progress overlay if needed

 ### Export Format Examples

 **URLs Only (comma-separated):**